-This study investigated the effects of grazing by sika deer, Cervus nippon on the abundance of the silver-studded blue butterfly Plebejus argus on a lowland heath system in the UK.
+This study investigated the effects of grazing by invasive sika deer, Cervus nippon on the abundance of the silver-studded blue butterfly Plebejus argus on a lowland heath system in the UK.
 Plebejus argus is a rare species whose UK stronghold is lowland heath, where it is dependent on a mutalistic relationship with species of Lasius niger ants.
 Cervus nippon is an invasive species but genetically and ecologically closely related to native red deer C. elaphus and so may have positive as well as negative ecological effects.
 This study examines the relationship between the incidence of C. nippon and the abundance of P. argus and tests the effect of deer i) directly via their impact on vegetation structure and composition, ii) indirectly their impact on the abundance of L. niger ants.
-Data on vegetation composition and structure and the abundance of the deer, butterfly and ant species were collected from 37 plots of heathland.
-The plots consisted of homogeneous vegetation stands measuring 50m by 50m which were differentially grazed by deer.
-All plots were located within a nature reserve in Dorset, UK, containing 200ha of heathland, in which sika deer were the only large mammal grazer.
+Data were collected from 37 plots of heathland in Dorset, measuring 50m by 50m which were differentially grazed by deer.
 The abundance of P. argus was found to be significantly higher in areas with high incidence of C. nippon and the best predictor of butterfly abundance was the abundance of L. niger ants rather than the abundance of larval food plants.
-This result was found on both the drier (n=22) and wetter (n=22)15) areas of heath studied.
-This result provides evidence for an important indirect impact of grazing via manipulating habitat suitability for a key mutualistic species.
-Furthermore, results indicate that grazing promotes habitat suitability for L. niger in different ways; on wet heaths by enabling tall growth of Erica tetralix and on dry heath by increasing the abundance of bare ground.
+We conclude that this result provides evidence for an important indirect impact of grazing via manipulating habitat suitability for a key mutualistic species.

-Keywords Sika; grazing; Lasius ants; mutualist myrmecophile; silver-studded blue.
+Keywords Sika; grazing; Lasius ants; mutualist myrmecophile; silver-studded blue butterfly; lowland heathland.